 I have heard from some readers that they just used all plain turbinado sugar instead of ½ turbinado sugar and ½ brown sugar and they still came out amazing.
 I am working on a low carb, sugar free version too, now that I have completely given up sugar.

 I modified these to be healthier.
-Yes they do have some sugar in them, but I use turbinado sugar or coconut sugar instead of granulated white sugar.
-Basically, turbinado is less processed and has a more granular texture.
+Yes they do have some sugar in them, but I use less sugar and all wholesome ingredients.

 - 3 cups whole wheat pastry flour